orirawlings/gh-biome/README.md

 ### Analyzing content

-The Kubernetes communities uses [`OWNERS` files](https://www.kubernetes.dev/docs/guide/owners/) to keep track of which developers are responsible for different parts of the codebase.
-Our biome has downloaded all the various Kubernetes git repositories, let's analyze the `OWNERS` file content across the entire community.
+The Kubernetes community uses [`OWNERS` files](https://www.kubernetes.dev/docs/guide/owners/) to keep track of which developers are responsible for different parts of the codebase.
+Our biome has downloaded all the various Kubernetes git repositories.
+Let's analyze the `OWNERS` file content across the entire community.

 To start, we can discover all the `OWNERS` files in the primary branch of a single remote repository (`github.com/kubernetes/kubernetes`). `git ls-files` will walk the source tree, outputting data for each path that matches our globbing pattern.